ywu94/Tencent-Ads-Algo-Comp-2020/README.md

   |--test_artifact
 ```

-Note that `w2v_registry.json` stores all the w2v model artifact paths.
+Note that `w2v_registry.json` stores all the w2v model artifact paths and `wv_registry.json` stores all the `KeyedVector` artifact paths.

 <a id='material'></a>
 ## Materials